andrewcbancroft/SwiftyLocalReceiptValidator/README.md

 * [Receipt Validation – Verifying a Receipt Signature in Swift](https://www.andrewcbancroft.com/2017/07/16/receipt-validation-verifying-a-receipt-signature-in-swift/)
 * [Receipt Validation – Parse and Decode a Receipt with Swift](https://www.andrewcbancroft.com/2017/07/27/receipt-validation-parsing-a-receipt-with-swift/)
 * [Finalizing Receipt Validation in Swift – Computing a GUID Hash](https://www.andrewcbancroft.com/2017/07/31/finalizing-receipt-validation-in-swift-computing-a-guid-hash/)

+# Implementing In-app Purchases on iOS
+Learning about in-app purchases on iOS?

+I am the author of <a href="https://bit.ly/implementing-in-app-purchases-ios" class="alert-link">Implementing In-app Purchases on iOS</a> on <a href="http://bit.ly/ps-author-page" class="alert-link">Pluralsight</a>.

+In the course, you'll learn to offer digital products as in-app purchases from end to end:

+❇️ Configure products in App Store Connect & Xcode
+❇️ Build and test a fully-working Store view
+❇️ Protect your revenue by validating App Store receipts ❇️ Unlock content that users have legitimately purchased